 From 1 March to 31 December 2020, 3,973 men, women and children were registered as new arrivals at refugee camps on the Aegean islands.
 But in the same period, 9,741 people were pushed back via sea routes in 324 incidents carried out by the Greek government.

 From 1 January to 31 December 2021, 3,567 men, women and children were registered at the island refugee camps.
 In the same period, in 627 pushbacks, 15,803 men, women and children were forced into engineless life rafts and set adrift (in fact, it is increasingly clear that the number of pushbacks may be far, far higher).

-And from 1 January - 31 March 2022, 931 people have been registered as new arrivals at the island refugee camps, while in the same period, in 153 pushbacks, 3,422 men, women and children have been barbarically stripped, robbed, forced into engineless life rafts and set adrift, entirely against their will and in direct contravention of international law.
+And from 1 January - 31 December 2022, 10,661 people were registered as new arrivals at the island refugee camps, while in the same period, in 988 pushbacks, 26,134 men, women and children were barbarically stripped, robbed, forced into engineless life rafts and set adrift, entirely against their will and in direct contravention of international law.

-This means that since 1 March 2020, 77.4 per cent of all men, women and children attempting to reach Greece have been illegally prevented from landing, or forced out, without being allowed to apply for asylum.
-In 2021, that number actually increased, to 81.6 per cent, and so far in 2022, it's 78.6 per cent.
+Since 1 March 2020, 59 per cent of all men, women and children attempting to reach Greece by sea have been illegally prevented from landing, or forced out, without being allowed to apply for asylum.
+In 2021, that number actually increased, to 81.6 per cent, and in 2022, it was 71 per cent.